appsmithorg/appsmith-docs/website/docs/getting-started/setup/README.md

 You can also effectively [manage your self-hosted instance](/getting-started/setup/instance-management) like [database backup](/getting-started/setup/instance-management/appsmithctl#export-database), [instance backup](/getting-started/setup/instance-management/appsmithctl#backup-appsmith-instance), and [more](/getting-started/setup/instance-management/appsmithctl).

-Deploying Appsmith as a self-hosted instance has its own perks - having your data and apps hosted on your infrastructure.
-It's also easier to manage things such as \[backups]\(Link to Appsmithctl page) and scaling that follow the rules across deployed instances.
-Get started by following the \[installation guides]\(link to the installation guide) that work for you.

 :::info
 Are you having trouble deploying Appsmith?
 Check out the [deployment troubleshooting guide](/help-and-support/troubleshooting-guide/deployment-errors) or reach out on [Discord](https://discord.com/invite/rBTTVJp) to get support or ask questions on the [community forum](https://community.appsmith.com/).
 If you **know** the error and want to **reinstall**, **delete** the **installation** and **templates** folder, and **execute** the script **again**.